 There’s no doubt that COVID-19 has had a profound impact on tech innovation, development, and adoption among businesses, consumers, and the medical community.
 It has profoundly changed sectors such as retail and financial services.
 But as we begin to come out of lockdown here in the UK, which of these technologies and trends are here to stay, and which are likely to fall by the wayside?
 Which services, applications, and devices failed to gain traction despite high expectations?

-This event will explore these questions from four perspectives: consumer, enterprise, health, and retail/e-commerce.
+Our event explored these questions from four perspectives: consumer, enterprise, health, and retail/e-commerce.

-Our panel will be moderated by Audrey Mandela, WiTT Chair.
-She will be joined by:
+Our panel was moderated by Audrey Mandela, WiTT Chair.
+She was joined by: